Edmund James Flynn

-Edmund James Flynn (November 16, 1847 – June 7, 1927) was a Canadian politician and the tenth premier of Quebec, from 1896 to 1897.
+Edmund James Flynn (November 16, 1847 – June 7, 1927) was a Canadian lawyer, politician and the tenth premier of Quebec, from 1896 to 1897.

 Background

 Flynn, the son of Jacques Flynn and Elizabeth Tostevin, was born at Percé on November 16, 1847.
 He studied law at the Université Laval in Quebec City from 1871 to 1873, obtaining his degree with distinction.
 On 16 Sept.
 1873 he was called to the bar of the province of Quebec and he took up his profession in the region where he was born.

 Member of the legislature

 Flynn became the Liberal Member of the Legislative Assembly (MLA) for the district of Gaspé in 1878.
 He crossed the floor in 1879 and joined the Conservative Party, a very controversial move at that time, an action which was shocking in the Gaspé riding where he was a favourite son, and a gallant chivalric-like orator on campaign.
 Flynn won re-election each time until 1890.
-In that year, Honore Mercier's Parti National won a landslide victory and Flynn lost his seat.
+In that year, Honoré Mercier's Parti National won a landslide victory and Flynn lost his seat.
 Flynn ran for the federal Conservatives in the 1891 federal election for the riding of Quebec County, but lost.
 Flynn was sent back to the provincial legislature in 1892 and was re-elected in 1897.